sourcegraph/handbook/content/direction/enablement/handbook/index.md

 The Handbook serves as a [source of truth](../../../communication#sources-of-truth.md) for company policies, team process, strategy and more.
 We live our value of [being open and transparent](../../../company/values.md#open-and-transparent) by keeping the Handbook public.

 **We help Sourcegraph teammates** find and document information quickly by providing a smooth navigation experience and an accessible contribution process.
-An easy-to-use Handbook is essential for teammates to be efficient in their daily work and engaging with customers.
+An easy-to-use Handbook is essential for teammates to be efficient in their daily work and while engaging with customers.

 **We help Sourcegraph candidates** learn more about the company during their application and interview process by keeping our Handbook public.